puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

     mkdir vimrc/{manifests,tests,files}

-If you use the `tree users` command to take a look at your new module, you should now see a structure like this:
+If you use the `tree vimrc` command to take a look at your new module, you should now see a structure like this:

 	vimrc
 	├── files